roomo7time/simple_rqvae/README.md

-# Simple Implementation of Residual Quantizer and RQ-VAE
+# Simple Pytorch Implementation of Residual Quantizer and RQ-VAE

 RQ-VAE (Residual-Quantized Variational Autoencoder) is a modification of VQ-VAE (Vector Quantized-Variational Autoencoder).